SvilenDechev/LeadConsult/README.md

 # Test execution

   1. Go to the project via terminal:
-    - cd way/to/e2e-tests
+    - cd way/to/leadConsult

   2. Execute the following command:
     - select one of the commands listed under scripts in the package.json file
-    - for example - ```npm run play tests/ ```
     - to run all tests use ```npm playAllTets```

 # Cover test cases
-- The cover tests are provide by the task
+- The cover tests are provide by the mail

 # Uncover test cases
 -